objecthub/swift-lispkit/README.md

 ## Overview

-_LispKit_ is a framework for building Lisp-based extension and scripting languages for macOS applications. _LispKit_ is fully implemented in the programming language [Swift](http://www.swift.org). _LispKit_ implements a core language based on the [R7RS (small) Scheme standard](http://www.r7rs.org).
-It is extensible, allowing the inclusion of new native libraries, of new libraries written in Scheme, as well as custom modifications of the core environment consisting of a compiler, a virtual machine as well as core libraries.
+_LispKit_ is a framework for building Lisp-based extension and scripting languages for macOS applications. _LispKit_ is fully written in the programming language [Swift](http://www.swift.org). _LispKit_ implements a core language based on the [R7RS (small) Scheme standard](http://www.r7rs.org).
+It is extensible, allowing the inclusion of new native libraries, of new libraries written in Scheme, as well as custom modifications of the core environment consisting of a compiler, a virtual machine as well as the core libraries.

 So far, performance was not a priority in the development of _LispKit_.
-The _LispKit_ compiler does not perform any code optimizations and the performance of the system is below state of the art Lisp and Scheme implementations.
+The _LispKit_ compiler does not perform many code optimizations and the performance of the system is below state of the art Lisp and Scheme implementations.

-[LispPad](http://lisppad.objecthub.net) implements a a simple, lightweight, integrated development environment for _LispKit_ on macOS.
+[LispPad](http://lisppad.objecthub.net) implements a simple, lightweight, integrated development environment for _LispKit_ on macOS.

 ## Features